Replicable-MARL/MARLlib/docs/source/intro.rst

 Introduction
 ============

 Multi-Agent RLlib (MARLlib) is a MARL benchmark based on Ray and one of its toolkits RLlib.
-It provides MARL research community a unified platform for developing and evaluating the new ideas in various multi-agent environments
+It provides MARL research community a unified platform for developing and evaluating the new ideas in various multi-agent environments.

 .. figure:: ../../image/overview.png
     :align: center